merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 If you don't have `pip`, you will need to visit [this web page](https://pip.pypa.io/en/stable/installing/) to have it installed.

 {:.notice}
-**Please note**, anvi'o uses Python 3 exclusively.
+**Please note**, anvi'o exclusively uses Python 3.

 {:.notice}
-You may [run into some issues](https://matplotlib.org/faq/virtualenv_faq.html) **eith `matplotlib` in the virtual environment**.
+You may [run into some issues](https://matplotlib.org/faq/virtualenv_faq.html) **with `matplotlib` in the virtual environment**.
 A simple [solution](https://matplotlib.org/faq/osx_framework.html#short-version) is to use [venv](https://docs.python.org/3/library/venv.html) (which comes built-in in python 3) instead of `virtualenv`.

-If you run into any trouble, send an e-mail to [Google Groups for anvi'o](https://groups.google.com/forum/#!forum/anvio).

 OK.
-If made through the section above, you may have gone through the most painful part already, and anvi'o developers are very proud of you.
+If you are still here, you may have gone through the most painful part already and anvi'o developers are very proud of you.

 ### Installing the latest stable release (safe mode)

 {% include _join-anvio-slack.html %}

-This is the best way to install the stable release (but not the best way if you would like to synchronize your anvi'o to the development version, for which you should jump to the 'active codebase' section).

-You will do everything in a Python virtual environment.
+The safest way to install anvi'o is to do everything in a Python virtual environment.
 If you are not experienced with computer thingies, do not worry.
 If you have taken care of your dependencies mentioned above, the rest should be very simple.

 We first need to create a new virtual environment for anvi'o.
 Since it is easier to keep all virtual environments in one place, I will first create a directory in my home: